ooxi/wrs/client/README.md

 ### Movement

 It is especially hard for the enemy to avoid bullets if they are coming from different directions and at close range.
-Thus the Cluster AI tries to form a circle around the enemy at mid range.
+Thus the Fleet AI tries to form a circle around the enemy at mid range.
 A too close distance would enable the enemy to kill friendly ships too easy.